Dr Stephanie Seneff – Sunlight, Cholesterol, Round-up and so much more Introduction

 Dr Stephanie Seneff [00:46:43] Thank you so much for having me.

-This podcast provides general information and discussion about medicine, health from amongst its subjects.
+This podcast provides general information and discussion about medicine, health, and related subjects.
 The content is not intended and should not be construed as medical advice or as a substitute for care by a qualified medical practitioner.
 If you or any other person has a medical concern, he or she should consult with an appropriately qualified medical practitioner.
-Guests who speak in this podcast express their own opinions, experiences and conclusions.
+Guests who speak in this podcast express their own opinions, experiences, and conclusions.